Fewer Hallucinations, More Verification: A Three-Stage LLM-Based Framework for ASR Error Correction: Reliable ASR Error Correction Framework with LLM

 \subsection{Answer Verification}

-After getting the final answer, we add verification steps to ensure the LLM followed instructions correctly.
-Specifically, we check two things using the LLM's self-correction feedback: 1) whether the answer matches the required format, and 2) whether it completed all necessary reasoning steps.
-Only when both checks pass do we use the corrected result; otherwise, we keep the original answer.
+Following the correction, a verification step is conducted to ensure compliance with task instructions.
+Specifically, we employ the model's output to assess: (1) whether the answer conforms to the required format, and (2) whether all reasoning steps are correctly completed.
+Only when both criteria are satisfied is the corrected output accepted; otherwise, the original input is retained.